 This post is also available in: Dutch

 Are you looking for a fun weekend trip in the Netherlands?
-Sometimes you just need some time away, but a ticket out of the country is too expensive or traveling far isn’t an option at all.
-Fortunately, the Netherlands is a tiny country and it’s easy to travel around with the car or train to most places.
+Then you’ve came to the right place!
+In this post you can find plenty of inspiration for your time in our country.
+The Netherlands is a tiny country and it’s easy to travel around with the car or train to most places.
 And there is plenty to do in my home country!
 I asked other travel bloggers what they think is a good place for a weekend away in the Netherlands.

 In this article you’ll find 10 great places in the Netherlands that are perfect for a weekend away, including fun and unique accommodations.
 That way you can already start planning your weekend away in the Netherlands.
 Whether you’re looking for a relaxing weekend or a weekend of exploring, everything is possible!